moritzrinow/regmaid/README.md

 ### Cleaning Registry

-Run command `regmaid clean`, which will output all tags eligible for deletion according to the configured policies.
+Run command `regmaid`, which will output all tags eligible for deletion according to the configured policies.

 Confirm with `yes` to delete the tags/manifests (or provide argument `--yes` to auto-confirm).